-The original says: “He who conquers self will be free from lust.
+The original says, “He who conquers self will be free from lust.
 He no longer craves and the flames of desire find no material to feed upon, thus they are extinguished.”

 I changed the “conquers self” to “surrenders self”.
 I was immersed in the Bhagavad-Gita at the time which preaches surrender, e.g., “no man can be a Yogi who surrenders not his earthly will”.
-Perhaps the idea of ‘conquering self’ felt to aggressive to me.
+Perhaps the idea of ‘conquering self’ felt too aggressive to me.

-I get past the chicken and egg dilema by simply keeping actively aware that my sense of self is caused by my desires and fears.
-The illusion has a hard time withstanding such constant clarity.
-Conquering self is just maintaining enough perspective to avoid being completely hoodwinked by biology, the bio-hoodwink (1) as I call it.
-In other words, the more aware I am of how biology is pulling my strings, the less convincing the illusion become.
+I get past the chicken and egg dilemma by simply keeping actively aware that my needs, desires, fears, and worries cause my sense of self.
+The illusion then has a hard time withstanding this stream of constantly watchful clarity.
+Conquering self then comes down to just maintaining enough perspective to avoid the tricks biology pulls on us — the bio-hoodwink (1) as I call it.
+In other words, the more aware I am of how biology is pulling my strings, the less convincing the illusion becomes.
 Conquering self is really a matter of seeing how the trick works.
-Once you clearly know how the trick (magic, illusion) works, it can no long captivate you.
-When the illusion of self no longer captivates, it has been conquered—or at least you’ve established a truce.
+Once you clearly know how the trick (magic, illusion) works, it can no longer captivate you.
+(See It’s Like Magic) When the illusion of self no longer captivates you, you’ve conquered it, or at least you’ve established a truce.

-(1)bio-hoodwink: I coined this term for the trick biology plays on perception.
-See Peeking in on Nature’s Hoodwink.
+(1) Bio-hoodwink: I coined this term for the trick biology plays on perception.
+(See Peeking in on Nature’s Hoodwink.)
 Chapter 65 says: Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.
-The oldest ‘of old’, when it comes to living things in nature, is the biological process of life, ‘hoodwinks’ and all.
+The oldest ‘of old’, when it comes to living things in nature, is the biological process of life… ‘Hoodwinks’, and all.